Fireware subscription services need regular updates to operate effectively. The subscription services are:

 - The License Bypass setting in the WebBlocker configuration controls whether policies that have WebBlocker enabled allow or deny access to all websites when WebBlocker is expired.
 By default, policies that have WebBlocker enabled deny access to all websites when the WebBlocker service is expired.

-If your WebBlocker subscription expires, and you did not change the default License Bypass setting before the service expired, WebBlocker blocks access to all websites.
+If your WebBlocker subscription expires, and you did not change the default License Bypass setting before the service expired, WebBlocker denies access to all websites.
 You cannot change the License Bypass setting after the service has expired.
-If your service is expired and WebBlocker blocks access to all websites, you must either disable WebBlocker for each policy that had it enabled, or renew the WebBlocker service and import an updated feature key.
+If your service is expired and WebBlocker denies access to all websites, you must either disable WebBlocker for each policy that had it enabled, or renew the WebBlocker service and import an updated feature key.

 - WebBlocker configuration options are disabled in Policy Manager, except for the ability to disable WebBlocker for a policy that has it enabled.